 Yet no one complained.
 Butchers and bakers, scullions and sauciers, they all toiled at their wooden tables, brimming with excitement.
-The king hadn’t asked for a Remembrance Day feast like this one in two years, not since his sons left for war and Prieslenne Edenia returned to the Lonely Isle.
+The king hadn’t held a proper Remembrance Day feast like this in two years, not since he and his sons left for war and Prieslenne Edenia returned to the Lonely Isle.
 The evening promised a new pace at the Silver Walls.

 Everyone labored at some task or several all at once, he saw.
 Apron-clad men barked orders to apprentices, dashed strings of white fat from meat, and unhooked spits with a finesse that somehow left them unscathed.
 Women kneaded mounds of dough, whipped colorful pastes in stone mortars, and stuffed roasted pigs with apples.